huggingface/diffusers/docs/source/en/training/dreambooth.md

 <Tip warning={true}>

 DreamBooth is very sensitive to training hyperparameters, and it is easy to overfit.
-We recommend taking a look at the [Training Stable Diffusion with Dreambooth using 🧨 Diffusers](https://huggingface.co/blog/dreambooth) blog post for recommended settings for different subjects to help you choose the appropriate hyperparameters.
+Read the [Training Stable Diffusion with Dreambooth using 🧨 Diffusers](https://huggingface.co/blog/dreambooth) blog post for recommended settings for different subjects to help you choose the appropriate hyperparameters.

 </Tip>